EvonuX/Dad-Jokes/README.md

 Used <a href="https://icanhazdadjoke.com/">icanhazdadjoke API</a> to generate jokes, deployed to Netlify.

-To build yourself you can download the code and run <code>num run build</code> in the terminal.
+To build yourself you can download the code and run <code>npm run build</code> in the terminal.